IS THIS LIFE?

 Even more frustrating is that my mom cannot describe to me what is happening to her.
 I can only guess what she may be thinking or feeling.
 Why, with most of her memory gone, does she still search all over for her parents?
 What makes her reverse back to her childhood even as she becomes more childlike?

-On Mother's Day which just passed, I shared with mom by phone (I'm a long distance caregiver) how much I loved her and how special she was to me.
+On Mother's Day which just passed, I shared with her by phone (I'm a long distance caregiver) how much I loved her and how special she was to me.
 She repeated the word "special" and then rambled on mixing up words so I had no clue what she was trying to say.
 I guess she understood what I said for one flashing moment as she quickly moved back into her own world.
 A world in which she now lives all alone.

 I often feel like a pendulum myself swinging back and forth with my mixed up feelings concerning her.
 There are times when she can make me smile and other times when I wonder what her life is all about.
 My heartache is in thinking of her nonexistence.